Justice in Iryna

 Variable Charges

-The classification of these crimes depends on the specific facts of the individual case, taking into consideration number of incidents, amount of money involved, etc.
+The classification of these crimes depends on the specific facts of the individual case, taking into consideration number of incidents, amount of money or damages involved, etc.

 Severe Charges